nikhiljohnabe/My-projects/README.md

 # My-projects
-Some Projects completed for professors at college using NLP and Visualization.
+Some Projects completed for professors at college using Python and R.